SenseLogic/PENDOWN/README.md

 ## Features

-*   Allows to write HTML documents using very short tags.
-*   Fully customizable :
-    *   styles, colors, sizes, alignments;
-    *   spans, blocks, boxes, frames, quotes, tables;
-    *   titles, lists, links, images, page breaks;
-    *   syntax highlighting.
 *   Fast conversion to HTML through a web browser script or a standalone command line tool.
+*   Tags can be styled with any CSS class or property, and customized with any HTML attribute.
+*   All predefined tags can be overridden, and new tags can be freely created.

 ## Rationale

-While the HTML tags are appropriate to define the structure and semantics of a documents, their verbosity can sometimes become a terrible annoyance, especially when we want to write the actual text content of a page in a distraction-free manner.
+While the HTML tags are fine to define the structure and semantics of a documents, their verbosity can sometimes become a terrible annoyance, especially when we want to write the actual text content of a page in a distraction-free manner.